10 Proof of Income Documents Landlords Use to Verify Income

 - The total profit or loss during the period stated

 Check with the Secretary of State’s corporate filings division to verify the ownership of the business and if the business is active and in good standing.
 Research the business online through Google and LinkedIn to review the company’s history.
-If the corporate filing shows a resident agent who is different from the tenant-applicant, call the resident agent to verify the applicant is the business owner.
+If the corporate filing shows a resident agent different from the tenant-applicant, call the resident agent to verify the applicant is the business owner.

 7. Certified Public Accountant (CPA) Letter